chinapedia/wikipedia.abstract.en/Page/Comet_Hale–Bopp.md

 Sodium tail

-Hale-Bopp_sodium_tail.gif One of the most remarkable discoveries was that the comet had a third type of tail.
+One of the most remarkable discoveries was that the comet had a third type of tail.
 In addition to the well-known gas and dust tails, Hale–Bopp also exhibited a faint sodium tail, only visible with powerful instruments with dedicated filters.
 Sodium emission had been previously observed in other comets, but had not been shown to come from a tail.
 Hale–Bopp's sodium tail consisted of neutral atoms (not ions), and extended to some 50 million kilometres in length.[49]

 The source of the sodium appeared to be the inner coma, although not necessarily the nucleus.
 There are several possible mechanisms for generating a source of sodium atoms, including collisions between dust grains surrounding the nucleus, and "sputtering" of sodium from dust grains by ultraviolet light.
 It is not yet established which mechanism is primarily responsible for creating Hale–Bopp's sodium tail, and the narrow[50] and diffuse[51] components of the tail may have different origins.[52]